 ADVANCE SUBMISSION CRITIQUE: Screenplays, episodic and short-form scripts; first 15 pages in proper format, cover letter

 DORI HARRELL is a Harley-riding, licorice-eating, and award-winning writer and book editor, plus she’s a USA Today best-selling author, author coach, and speaker at writers’ and editors’ conferences.
 She owns Breakout Editing and edits for publishers and indie authors, and she serves as a manuscript evaluator (gatekeeper) for a traditional publisher.
 Every year she has authors on the awards lists.
-When not editing, writing, and overusing exclamation points, she’s hiking the many scenic trails of central Oregon or riding her Harley Softail.
+When not editing and writing, she’s hiking the many scenic trails of Central Oregon or riding her Harley Softail.

-- SESSIONS: “Craft a Query Packet Gatekeepers Can’t Resist” and “Taming the AI Beast”
+- SESSIONS: “Craft a Query Packet Gatekeepers Can’t Resist,” “Increase Tension Through Dialogue” and “Taming the AI Beast”

 CHERIE KEPHART‘s award-winning memoir, A Few Minor Adjustments, is called by Kirkus Reviews, “A rich and complicated story, told on each page with clear dialogue and memorable anecdotes,” and by Publisher’s Weekly, “A story of gut-wrenching perseverance and determination.”
 Her other publications include, The Healing 100 and Poetry of Peace, as well as essays, short stories, and poems in various literary journals and anthologies.
 Cherie is also a freelance editor, writing coach, and workshop facilitator with a passion for helping writers on all aspects of their writing journey.
 A graduate with first class honors from the University of Auckland in Medical and Cultural Anthropology, Cherie also holds a BA in Communications from UCSD and a Certification in Scientific and Technical Writing.